 Evidence of a statement made in a proceeding before an arbitrator is not admissible in an action brought by a worker for damages independently of this Act unless the person who made the statement agrees to the evidence being admitted.

-[Section 220 inserted by No. 42 of 2004 s.
+[Section 220 inserted: No. 42 of 2004 s.
 130.]

 221. To whom compensation is to be paid